pranavdixit9/CDAC-DESD/README.md

-# CDAC-DESD
+# CDAC-DESD Knowledge Base
-### This is where I'll be sharing the resources regarding CDAC-DESD course.
+### This is where I'll be sharing the resources based on my knowledge base.